Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Introduction

 \section{Introduction}

 Data-serialization libraries are crucial tools in modern software development.
-They are responsible for converting between programmable data structures and data persistence formats, enabling efficient data exchange, storage, and retrieval.
-Well-known data-serialization libraries include Gson~\cite{gson} for JSON format, JAXB~\cite{jaxb} for XML format, and Protocol Buffers~\cite{protobuf} for a specialized binary format.
-Among these formats, JSON (JavaScript Object Notation)~\cite{rfc_json} is pervasively used in various application scenarios like web APIs, scientific computing, and data management~\cite{harrand2021behavioral}.
-JSON libraries provide functionalities such as parsing JSON data into language-specific objects, serializing objects into JSON format, and manipulating JSON data structures.
-Despite their prevalence, JSON libraries can have bugs~\cite{orgjsonCVE} that lead to serious consequences, affecting the software applications that depend on them.
-Therefore, it is crucial to ensure the quality of JSON libraries.
+They are responsible for conversion between programmable in-memory objects and data persistence formats, enabling efficient data exchange, storage, and retrieval for application programs.
+Well-known data-serialization formats include XML, JSON, Protocol Buffers, and so on.
+In the Java ecosystem, developers widely use JSON in diverse application scenarios, including web services, mobile apps, data management, and scientific computing~\cite{harrand2021behavioral}.
+We refer to the utilized programming toolkit as \textit{Java JSON library}, which offers essential functionalities like parsing JSON into Java objects, serializing objects into JSON format, and manipulating JSON data.
+Despite their widespread use, Java JSON libraries can suffer from serious bugs, including performance downgrading~\cite{fastjsonCVE} and even security threats~\cite{orgjsonCVE}, potentially affecting the reliability and safety of the dependent applications.

-Fuzzing~\cite{fuzzing} is a powerful testing technique to find bugs via diverse input generation.
-Various attempts have been made to fuzz JSON-related artifacts~\cite{oss-fuzz,hopper,evofuzz}.
-For instance, the JSON fuzzer for \textit{fastjson2} \cite{fastjson2} in OSS-Fuzz~\cite{oss-fuzz} targets at a single predefined parsing method \texttt{JSON.parse(String)}, generating input to trigger crashes.
-EvoGFuzz~\cite{evofuzz} generates input for eight JSON parsers and exposes their defects.
-Recently, Hopper~\cite{hopper} is proposed to fuzz general libraries with effective API calls.
-While both have been shown effective in finding bugs in JSON libraries, they still have limitations.
-They only fuzz a limited number of predefined parsing methods and fall short in detecting non-crashing functional bugs, which can produce unexpected outputs without causing program crashes.
-These issues, often arising from program logic errors, are also prevalent in other artifacts like Android apps~\cite{android_noncrash}.
-The lack of test oracles further complicates their detection~\cite{test_oracle_problem}.

-Unit testing is a software testing technique where developers test individual functions or methods to ensure correct implementation~\cite{android_unittest_compatibility}.
-For example, JUnitTestGen~\cite{android_unittest_compatibility} generates unit test cases by mining Android API usage to detect various compatibility issues.
-Almasi et al.~\cite{industry_bugs_financial} examine the effectiveness of test generation tools in identifying real faults within a financial application.
-These existing works cannot be directly applied to generate tests tailored for JSON libraries.

-Recent advancements in large language models (LLMs)~\cite{chatgpt} have significantly impacted many software engineering tasks~\cite{fuzz4all,llm_apr}.
-Researchers have utilized LLMs to test deep learning libraries~\cite{titanfuzz,fuzzgpt}, to fuzz JavaScript engines~\cite{llm_js_fuzzing}, and to fuzz network protocols~\cite{protocol_fuzzing}.
-Additionally, studies have evaluated the effectiveness of LLMs in automated unit test generation~\cite{chattester,tse_unit_test_eval,ChatUniTest,junjiechen_eval_unittest} and improving the quality of unit tests generated by LLMs~\cite{llmjunit,understand_unittest,unit_test_meta}.
-Yet, few work has utilized LLMs on dedicated libraries such as data-serialization libraries, leaving their potential in this area unexplored.